Attributes Reference

 timezone | "string" | "UTC" | IANA timezone (e.g., "America/New_York") |

-timeout | "duration" | "1h" | Execution timeout |
+timeout | "duration" | "1h" | Execution timeout; if explicitly set it also becomes the default outbound HTTP timeout for ctx.http() |

 catch_up | flag | false | Run missed executions after downtime |